 What is the best Wi-Fi router for a large home?

 After thoroughly testing, it is concluded that TP-Link Archer C2300 is the best wifi router for long-range 2020 because of its exclusive features and its great performance we must say thanks to its superb speed.
-For larger homes, you need a long-range mesh router and Netgear Orbi is an amazing long-range wireless router 1000 feet.
+You need a long-range mesh router for larger homes, and Netgear Orbi is an amazing long-range wireless router 1000 feet.

 How often should you replace your router?